Subscribe to the 100% free rdnewsNOW daily newsletter!

 Feb 5, 2021 | 3:30 PM

 Police say it was on Jan.
-31 at around 7:20 p.m. when members responded to a 911 call about a home invasion in 58A Avenue in Riverside Meadows.
+31, 2021 at around 7:20 p.m. when members responded to a 911 call about a home invasion at 58A Avenue in Riverside Meadows.

-Two victims were located with minor injuries, and the culprits believed responsible had fled prior to police arrival.
-The male suspects allegedly stole the homeowner’s orange Honda Element and left in it, as well as in a white truck.
+Mounties say two victims were located with minor injuries, while the culprits believed responsible fled prior to police arrival.
+RCMP allege the male suspects stole the homeowner’s orange Honda Element and left in it, as well as in a white truck.

-Investigation determined that the trio of males gained access to the house with help from one female, who was an occupant at the residence.
-The males were not known to the victims, and they were wearing masks when they assaulted the victims and stole a bank card.
-The males were also allegedly in possession of guns.
+Investigation at the time determined that the trio of males gained access to the house with help from one female, who was an occupant at the residence.
+Mounties say the males were not known to the victims, and they were wearing masks when they allegedly assaulted the victims and stole a bank card.
+The males were also said to be in possession of guns.